 This paper has shown how relatively simple statistical simulation based approaches can be used to map from an unrestricted to a restricted system.
 The simulation based approach ensures that the additional parameter uncertainty involved in mapping to the restricted system, compared with using data already presented in the restricted system level, is captured as additional variance in the distribution of estimates, and so the level of parameter and potentially decision uncertainty generated by the mapping process is not understated.

-The motivating example for using the approach was a health economic model in which cost data were reported aggregated by the restricted state category, and the modeller was required to make a choice when populating these states with associated HRQoL estimates, between results already disaggregated at using the restricted system, but which are based on older data, and results based on newer data but are aggregated at the unrestricted system level.
+The motivating example for using the approach was a health economic model in which cost data were reported aggregated by the restricted state category, and the modeller was required to make a choice when populating these states with associated HRQoL estimates, between estimates already disaggregated at the restricted system level, but which are based on older data, and results based on newer data but which were reported at the unrestricted system level.
 The approach made it easier to make use of newer clinical data.

 The flexibility and generalisability of the approach was demonstrated by showing that it could also be applied to use the same clinical data source to populate two series of health states: those related to different stroke outcomes, and those related to different ICH outcomes.
 This meant that recent and relevant clinical data from a single population could be used to simulate the effects both of strokes and ICHs.